TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                        ..
 The search for warnings stops after the first occurrence of each type of error it finds....

 - Active / Inactive Accounts:
-  - MD ALWAYS includes the total balance(s) of all child accounts in an account's total..
+  - MD ALWAYS includes the total balance(s) of all child accounts in an account's total.
 Irrespective of Active/Inactive
-  - Thus if you select Active only and select an account which contains inactive children, it will include inactive balances
+  - Thus if you select Active only and select an account containing inactive children, it will include inactive balances
   - When using AutoSum in this situation you will get a warning on screen
   - You will also see a small (3 vertical bars) icon to the right of account totals in the list window when this occurs.